Roasted Acorn Squash Fall Salad with Apple Cider Vinaigrette

 Pomegranate, mixed greens, acorn squash, pecans, goat cheese, red onion, and spices to make a salad.

-• Acorn squash – I don’t peel the skin off of my squash, but you will want to make sure you slice the squash thin enough so that it cooks until tender and the skin is not tough.
+• Acorn squash – It’s not necessary to peel the skin off the squash, but make sure to slice it thinly to ensure it cooks until tender and the skin isn’t tough.
+You can also substitute with delicata squash or butternut squash if desired.

 Equipment: